w3c/css-houdini-drafts/README.md

 The API is designed to allow animation worklets to run on threads other than the main thread.
-In particular, it is recommended to run them in a dedicated thread and provide a best-effort attempt to run in sync with frame production in compositor.
+In particular, it is recommended to run them in a dedicated thread and provide a best-effort attempt to run in sync with frame production in the compositor.
 This ensures the animations will not be impacted by jank on main thread.
-It is still possible for such animation to slip in relation with frame production if *animate* callback takes a long time.
+It is still possible for such animation to slip in relation with frame production if *animate* callback cannot be completed in time.
 We believe such slippage is going to be a rare event because there is no other tasks beside authored animation tasks running on the thread and also the exposed features are limited to the fast subset (see below).